spasche/openinbrowser/README.md

 Open in Browser is a Firefox extension that allows you to open documents directly in the browser.

+**Call for help**: at the moment, this add-on won't be available in Firefox 57 and later.
+We're looking for help to convert it to a WebExtension and maintain the new version.
+If you can help, please coordinate on [this issue](https://github.com/spasche/openinbrowser/issues/23).

 ## Installation

 You can install the extension from its [addons.mozilla.org page](https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/).